 Support teams need to be managed as a separate cost center considering the pressure on already stretched IT budgets.
 Control of maintenance and upgrade schedules is another activity that must be unified as downtime in one partner organization may impact the other partner.

 There can be tremendous pressure on adopting the legacy IT of one of the joint venture partners from a cost standpoint.
 However, that neglects factoring in the cost of deploying this IT at new locations, the cost of training, as well as the suitability of the legacy systems for the project at hand.

 Avoiding a large capital expenditure upfront, investing in architecture that can scale and extend on-demand, and tying up vendors to pay-as-you-go deals are important things to focus on from the cost standpoint.

-This task is made easier with a cloud based IT infrastructure, like the one that the LoadSpring Platform offers for program management applications.
-With LoadSpring Platform the project costs can be easily aligned to the new project and support for all users and the new infrastructure is provided by LoadSpring.
-Most important, security processes are already in place because of the LoadSpring Platform Portal technology and, even better, they are outside the partner’s specific systems.
+This task is made easier with a cloud-based IT infrastructure, like the one that LoadSpring Cloud Platform offers for program management applications.
+With LoadSpring Cloud Platform the project costs can be easily aligned to the new project and support for all users and the new infrastructure is provided by LoadSpring.
+Most important, security processes are already in place because of the LoadSpring Platform Portal technology, and, even better, they are outside the partner’s specific systems.